Gold Hill, Nevada: Community and town life

 Although in the shadow of neighboring Virginia City, Gold Hill, nonetheless enjoyed a lively entertainment industry.
 The Gold Hill Daily News was established in 1863, and Gold Hill enjoyed a theater by 1862.
-The demographic mirrored Virginia City where one third of the population was engaged in mining and the Irish immigrant dominated numerically.
+The demographic mirrored Virginia City where one third of the population was engaged in mining.
 Newspaperman Alfred Doten is associated with the town.
 His numerous journals, available at the University of Nevada, Reno Special Collections, provide a rich and detailed history of his experiences in the American West during the nineteenth century.
-One of the main settlements for the Cornish on the Comstock lode was in Gold Hill.